cwi-dis/igor/README.md

 ## Plugins

 A number of plugins is included.
 Some of these are generally useful, some should be considered example code to help you develop your own plugins.
-See [igor/plugins/readme.md](igor/plugins/readme.md) for a description of the plugins.
+See [igor/std-plugins/readme.md](igor/std-plugins/readme.md) for a description of the standard plugins.

 ## Helpers